 Employment opportunities for the MSP Airport Police Department (APD) are posted on the Minnesota POST Board website and the Metropolitan Airports Commission's (MAC) website when openings exist and applications are being accepted.
 All police officer applicants must meet Minnesota POST Board requirements by date of hire.

-Community Service Officer positions and other civilian positions, when available, are posted on the MAC's website.
+Traffic Control Agent positions and other civilian positions, when available, are posted on the MAC's website.

 In addition to a salary and benefits package, police officers with a bachelor's degree receive a 5 percent educational incentive added to their base salaries.
 Salaries are commensurate with your experience.
 All new officers also receive a duty weapon, a uniform, body armor reimbursement and an annual uniform allowance.
 Officers also have the opportunity to exercise while on duty in the department's gym.